Varso

-Varso or Varso Place is a neomodern office building complex in Warsaw, Poland.
+Varso or Varso Place is a neomodern office complex in Warsaw, Poland.
 It was designed by Foster + Partners and developed by HB Reavis.
-The complex features three buildings.
-The main one, Varso Tower, is the tallest building in Poland, the tallest building in the European Union, and the sixth-tallest building in Europe at 310 m in height.
-It was topped out on 20 February 2021 and completed in September 2022, with the opening of the observation deck planned for the first half of 2023.
+The complex features three buildings; the main one, Varso Tower, is the tallest building in Poland, the tallest building in the European Union, and the sixth-tallest building in Europe at 310 m in height.
+It was topped out in February 2021 and completed in September 2022.
+The observation deck opened in September 2025.